alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

         customer => GetRiskScore(riskApi, customer));
 ```

-The eager list map invokes the request once for every customer. `Maybe.Map` invokes it zero or one times.
+Here `List.Map` invokes the request once per customer, while `Maybe.Map` invokes it zero or one times.

 > **Note:** `IO<T>` is not the only way to express execution policy in C#.
 Direct loops, decorators, schedulers, and .NET resilience pipelines can supply retries, timeouts, circuit breakers, and rate limits, and they are often the more ordinary approach.

-The narrower benefit of `IO<T>` is that a deliberately deferred operation becomes a value.
-Code can return, combine, and rearrange that value without starting the operation immediately.

 ## Represent the deferred operation in the type